meshcloud/meshcloud-docs/docs/meshstack.azure.index.md

 > Please make sure that all users who need access to the Azure Portal are replicated into the AAD. meshcloud will issue
 > a [replication](./meshcloud.tenant.md) warning for projects that have role assignments that cannot be replicated because a user identity could not be found on the home tenant.

-#### meshcloud AAD Tenant
+### Workload AAD Tenant

-Because meshcloud requires read-write permissions to manage user roles on Azure Subscriptions, we recommend creating a separate "meshcloud AAD Tenant" to be exclusively used by meshcloud.
+Because meshcloud requires read-write permissions to manage user roles on Azure Subscriptions, we recommend creating a separate "Workload AAD Tenant" to be exclusively used by meshcloud.
 Our orchestration engine then creates Guest Users in the meshcloud AAD Tenant that reference user identities from the "home tenant" (AAD B2B).
-This way, users have a single cloud identity managed by your organization-wide policies while isolating "development" related Azure activies into its own AAD Tenant which has no way of affecting other applications using the home tenant like Office 356 etc.
+This way, users have a single cloud identity managed by your organization-wide policies while isolating "workload" related Azure activies into its own AAD Tenant which has no way of affecting other applications using the home tenant like Office 356 etc.

-#### External User Id (euid)
+### External User Ids (euid)

 Using [externally-provisioned user identities](./meshstack.identity-federation.md#externally-provisioned-identities) requires your IdP to provide a user identifier suitable to locate user identities in the "home tenant".
 This external user id needs to be mapped to the `euid` user attribute in the [meshIdB](./meshstack.identity-federation.md).

-It is important that the provided euid's are <b>case-sensitive</b> and must match the user entries saved in the AAD against which the replication should happen!
+It is important that the provided euid's are **case-sensitive** and must match the user entries saved in the AAD against which the replication should happen!
 This is a limitation imposed by the search queries of Microsoft Graph API.

 > meshcloud can support complex Azure AD setups involving user identity lookup rules and multiple home tenants.
 Please contact our experts for more details.

-### meshStack-provisioned Identities

-In the [meshStack-provisioned Identities](./meshstack.identity-federation.md#meshstack-provisioned-identities) setup meshStack provisions user identities itself under a virtual domain in a "meshcloud AAD Tenant".
-This AAD tenant is then configured for federated authentication against [meshIdB](./meshstack.identity-federation.md).

-This setup is useful for smaller organizations do not have existing AAD Tenants.
-We recommend large organizations use externally-provisioned Identities that help ensure users have a single cloud identity with Microsoft Azure only.

 ### Licensing Considerations